 To start, this Article must distinguish between the long-established use of arbitration in collective bargaining and the unique challenges that the individual employee in a non-union environment faces when he or she is required to arbitrate a claim.
-26 In the unionized labor setting, arbitration is commonly viewed as a swift and cost effective means of resolving disputes related to the CBA.
-27 In labor arbitration, the employee-grievant is provided with a union representative who likely has experience dealing with company management, arbitrators, and other grievants.
-28 Further, the employee's share of the arbitration costs is paid from union dues.
-29 Therefore, arbitration is not cost-prohibitive to the grievant, and the likelihood of arbitrator bias is minimized by the union representative's familiarity with individual arbitrators and the shared cost of arbitration between the union and the company.
-30
+In the unionized labor setting, arbitration is commonly viewed as a swift and cost effective means of resolving disputes related to the CBA.
+In labor arbitration, the employee-grievant is provided with a union representative who likely has experience dealing with company management, arbitrations, and other grievants.
+Further, the employee's share of the arbitration costs is paid from union dues.
+Therefore, arbitrator bias is minimized by the union representative's familiarity with individual arbitrators and the shared cost of arbitration between the union and the company.

-In contrast, the non-unionized employee likely has little or no experience with the arbitration process, other than the matter at hand.31 Moreover, as a "one-time player," the employee has no knowledge of individual arbitrators and their potential biases.32 Unlike union-represented workers, individual employees do not typically have funds allocated to pay for arbitration proceedings.33 Thus, when positioned against the employer, who may have previous dealings with specific arbitrators and has the finances to fund the arbitration process, the
+In contrast, the non-unionized employee likely has little or no experience with the arbitration process, other than the matter at hand.
+Moreover, as a "one-time player," the employee has no knowledge of individual arbitrators and their potential biases.
+Unlike union-represented workers, individual employees do not typically have funds allocated to pay for arbitration proceedings.
+Thus, when positioned against the employer, who may have previous dealings with specific arbitrators and has the finances to fund the arbitration process, the

-25 See Policy Statement on Employment Arbitration, NAT'L ACAD.
-OF ARBITRATORS (May 20, 2009), http://naarb.org/due_process.asp.
+&lt;sup>25 See Policy Statement on Employment Arbitration, NAT'L ACAD.
+OF ARBITRATORS (May 20, 2009), http://naarb.org/due\process.asp.

-26 See Reginald Alleyne, Arbitrators' Fees: The Dagger in the Heart of Mandatory Arbitration for Statutory Discrimination Claims, 6 U. Pa.
-J. Lab. & Emp.
-L. 1, 13-14 (2003)
+&lt;sup>26 See Reginald Alleyne, Arbitrators' Fees: The Dagger in the Heart of Mandatory Arbitration for Statutory Discrimination Claims, 6 U. PA.
+J. LAB. & EMP.
+L. 1, 13-14 (2003).